cryptpad/documentation/user_guide/user_account.md

   - **Manual (always ask)**: If you have not stored a pad yet, you will be asked if you want to store them in your CryptDrive.
   - **Manual (never ask)** Pads are not stored automatically in your Cryptpad.
 The option to store them will be hidden. <!--- XXX hidden option? -->

 - **Safe links**: When this setting is active, the link in your browser's address bar does not provide access to the document unless the recipient already has it in their CryptDrive.
 This setting is active by default.
-It is highly recommended to keep it active and to use the [<i class="fa fa-share-alt"></i> **Share**] menu to copy links to documents.
+It is highly recommended to keep it active and to use the [|share-alt| **Share**] menu to copy links to documents.

 CryptPad includes the keys to decrypt your documents in their links.
 Anyone with access to your browsing history can potentially read your data.
 This includes intrusive browser extensions and browsers that sync your history across devices.
 Situations where your browser is visible by others, such as screen-sharing or screenshots, are also potentially risky in terms of leaking access to your documents.
 Enabling "safe links" prevents the keys from entering your browsing history or being displayed in your address bar whenever possible.